 Potential Fire Hazard

-According to the New York City Department of Health and Mental Hygiene, some hand sanitizers are flammable due to their high alcohol content.
+According to the World Health Organization, some hand sanitizers are flammable due to their high alcohol content.
 A small amount of sanitizer, if ignited, can burn very hot very quickly, which can lead to personal injury or property damage.

 To avoid a fire hazard, never use alcohol-based sanitizer near a heat source or an open flame.

 Use With Care or Not at All

 Ultimately, you have to weigh the risks for yourself.
 If you decide you want to use hand sanitizer, make sure you follow the directions on the label, and pay special attention to working the gel in between your fingers and under your nails so you don't miss any spots.
 Remember, germs are just waiting for their chance to wreak havoc, so be thorough.